Micro Ventures

-Micro Ventures is an animated series created by Hanna-Barbera Productions which originally aired as a four-minute segment on The Banana Splits Adventure Hour.
+Micro Ventures is an American animated television series created by Hanna-Barbera Productions which originally aired as a four-minute segment on The Banana Splits Adventure Hour.
 It ran for only four episodes from November 9, 1968 to December 21, 1968 on NBC.

 Summary

 In each episode, Professor Carter and his two teenage kids, Mike and Jill, use a shrinking machine (the micro-reducer) to shrink themselves and their dune buggy to miniature size to explore and experience the world from the perspective of an insect.